econ-ark/HARK/Documentation/quick-start.md

 If you want to make changes or contributions to HARK, you'll need to have access to the source files.
 Installing HARK via `pip install econ-ark` (at the command line, or inside Spyder) makes it hard to access those files (and it's a bad idea to mess with the original code anyway because you'll likely forget what changes you made).
 If you are adept at GitHub, you can [fork](https://help.github.com/en/articles/fork-a-repo) the repo.
 If you are less experienced, you should download a personal copy of HARK again using `git clone` (see above) or the GitHub Desktop app.

+#### Clone HARK

-###  Navigate to wherever you want to put the repository and type `git clone git@github.com:econ-ark/HARK.git` ([more details here](https://git-scm.com/documentation)).
+Navigate to wherever you want to put the repository and type `git clone git@github.com:econ-ark/HARK.git` ([more details here](https://git-scm.com/documentation)).
 If you get a permission denied error, you may need to setup SSH for GitHub, or you can clone using HTTPS: `git clone https://github.com/econ-ark/HARK.git`.

+#### (Optionally) Create a virtual environment

-###  If you are familiar with [virtual environments](https://virtualenv.pypa.io/en/latest/), you can optionally create and activate a virtual environment which will isolate the econ-ark specific tools from the rest of your computer.
+If you are familiar with [virtual environments](https://virtualenv.pypa.io/en/latest/), you can optionally create and activate a virtual environment which will isolate the econ-ark specific tools from the rest of your computer.

 For Mac or Linux: